brendan-w/execute-js/README.md

-execute-js
+Execute-JS
 ==========

-Visualizer for watching live Javascript execution
+Visualizer for watching Javascript as it executes in a browser